MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/passwordless-experience.md

   >[!NOTE]
   >Users can reset their password using <kbd>CTRL</kbd>+<kbd>ALT</kbd>+<kbd>DEL</kbd> > **Manage your account**

-Passwordless experience doesn't affect the initial sign-in experience and local accounts.
+Windows Hello for Business passwordless experience doesn't affect the initial sign-in experience and local accounts.
 It only applies to subsequent sign-ins for Microsoft Entra ID accounts.
 It also doesn't prevent a user from signing in with a password when using the *Other user* option in the lock screen.\
 The password credential provider is hidden only for the last signed in user who signed in with strong credentials.
-Passwordless experience is not about preventing users from using passwords, rather to guide and educate them to not use passwords.
+Windows Hello for Business passwordless experience is not about preventing users from using passwords, rather to guide and educate them to not use passwords.

-This article explains how to enable Passwordless experience and describes the user experiences.
+This article explains how to enable Windows Hello for Business passwordless experience and describes the user experiences.

 >[!TIP]
 > Windows Hello for Business users can achieve passwordless sign-in from the first sign-in using the Web sign-in feature.
 For more information about Web sign-in, see [Article to complete](https://learn.microsoft.com).

 ## System requirements

-Passwordless experience has the following requirements:
+Windows Hello for Business passwordless experience has the following requirements:

 - Windows 11, version 22H2 with [KB5030310][KB-1] or later
 - Microsoft Entra ID joined